 I begin by sewing a sturdy, 100% cotton liner, filling it with rice, then double stitching it closed.
-I will occasionally add organic roses or lavender from my garden when available but essential oil benefits fade with time so I more often use plain rice.
+I will occasionally add organic roses or lavender from my garden when available, but essential oil benefits fade with time so I more often use plain rice.
 Covers are made with sturdy, soft 100% cotton flannel and fit snugly, but are easily removed.
 Patterns and colors vary.

 I use rice bags regularly in my massage practice as a therapeutic tool.
 Applying heat softens tissues, increases circulation, and invites medicine, (e.g. topically applied arnica oil) deeper into the body.
-Heat feels comforting and adds a nice touch to any massage session, especially if you are one of my many clients whose feet are chilly on the table.
+Heat feels comforting and adds a nice touch to any massage session, especially if you are one of my many clients whose feet get chilly on the table.

-TO USE: Heat rice bag in microwave (with cover on) for about 3 minutes.
+TO USE: microwave rice bag (with cover on) for about 3 minutes.
 Experiment with the time.
 Usually 2 – 4 minutes is sufficient.
 Do not overheat.
 Place it anywhere you want moist, long lasting heat.
 Your rice bag will remain hot/warm for close to one hour.
 I’ve noticed that by the end of a massage my rice bag is usually still warm enough to be comforting.

 Eye Pillows – $12

 The weight of an eye pillow, especially those filled with naturally slippery, cool flaxseed, feels incredibly healing and soothing on tired, puffy eyes.
 Inviting darkness by gently closing and covering my eyes can also help my mind relax.